adriangb/xpresso/docs/tutorial/path_params.md

     This is probably a good spot to digress and talk about `Annotated` since you may be confused if you are not familiar with it.
     If you've used FastAPI, you may be used to declaring things like `param: str = Path(gt=0)`.
     In Xpresso, this turns into `param: Annotated[str, Path(), Field(gt=0)]`.
-    For more background on `Annoated` itself, see the [Python Types] section of our docs.
+    For more background on `Annotated` itself, see the [Python Types] section of our docs.

 !!! tip "Tip"
     The import `from Xpresso.typing import Annotated` is just a convenience import.